Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: A Motivation: Inadequacies of the Finite-Rank Spiked Matrix Model

-The location of the outlier data singular values and their corresponding singular vector overlaps with the signal subspace have been calculated for {\it finite} $K$ and general rotationally invariant noise matrices $X$ \cite{Benaych-Georges2012}.
+The location of the outlier data singular values and their corresponding singular-vector overlaps with the signal subspace have been calculated for {\it finite} $K$ and general rotationally invariant noise matrices $X$ \cite{Benaych-Georges2012}.
 In the special case where the elements of $X$ are i.i.d.
-Gaussian, explicit formulas can be derived (see Appendix ??? for a review).
-This signal detectability phase transition in the finite-rank spiked model is depicted in Fig. \ref{fig:Fig1_background_spike_model} for an i.i.d.
+Gaussian, explicit formulas can be derived (see Appendix \ref{sec:Finite-Spike-Appendix} for a review).
+This signal-detectability phase transition in the finite-rank spiked model is depicted in Fig. \ref{fig:Fig1_background_spike_model} for an i.i.d.
 Gaussian noise matrix $X$.

 Notably, according to the finite-rank theory, the $K$ spikes do not interact.
-More precisely, above the critical signal strength, the $K$ identical singular values of $Y$ are predicted to all map to $K$ identical outlier singular values of the data matrix $R$.
-Furthermore, the overlaps of the $K$ corresponding data singular vectors with the signal subspace are predicted to be all equal and completely independent of $K$.
+More precisely, above the critical signal strength, in the large-size limit, the $K$ identical singular values of $Y$ are all predicted to map to $K$ identical outlier singular values of the data matrix $R$.
+Furthermore, the overlaps of the $K$ corresponding data singular vectors with the signal subspace are predicted to be identical and completely independent of the finite value of $K$ (see \cite{Bai2008_finiteK_fluctuations} however, for finite-size fluctuations in the square-symmetric spiked covariance model).
 More generally, if the signal $Y$ consists of $K$ {\it different} rank $1$ spikes each with a unique signal strength $s_l$ for $l=1,\dots,K$, the corresponding location of the data spike $\hat s_l$ can be computed by inserting each $s_l$ into a single local singular value inflation function $\hat s(s)$ (depicted in Fig. \ref{fig:Fig1_background_spike_model}), without considering the location of any other signal spike $s_{l'}$ for $l' \neq l$.
 In this precise sense, at finite $K$ the spikes do not interact; one need not consider the position of any other signal spikes to compute how any one signal spike is inflated to a data spike.
 The same non-interacting picture is true for singular vector overlaps (Fig. \ref{fig:Fig1_background_spike_model}B).